v6d-io/v6d/docs/notes/architecture.rst

 3. The **IPC/RPC servers** manage the IPC/RPC connections from Vineyard clients for data sharing.

-   Specifically, the client can obtain the metadata of the data stored in Vineyard through both IPC and RPC connections.
-However, to access the data partition, the client must connect to the Vineyard instance via the UNIX domain socket, as the data sharing occurs through the system call of memory mapping, which requires the client to be on the same machine as the Vineyard instance.
+   Specifically, the client can retrieve both metadata and data partitions stored in Vineyard via IPC and RPC connections.
+However, when both connection types are available, IPC connections are prioritized due to the greater efficiency of memory mapping for data sharing.

 .. _client-side: